Activities that once felt like a “knife through butter” can feel like cutting steel with a piece of wood.

 Our group read, The Power of Habits by Charles Duhigg.
-He shared a story about cadet training at West Point.
+He shares a story about cadet training at West Point.
 The rigorous treatment is intended to grind people down.
 One successful cadet said, “Without being a part of a group of guys that met every morning to insure everyone else was feeling strong, I wouldn’t have lasted a month.”

 Do you have a Mastermind group?
 A reading club?
 A home Bible study group?

 APPLICATION: How has a group helped you keep your edge?
 Please leave a comment below.